simatic/ZebroGaMQ/readme.txt

   the Java Android and JavaScript client applications.
 - All the applications using those API that compose the communication middleware, from the server to the client applications.
-- A set of tutorials, to test the installation of the prerequisite software used by the middleware and its client applications.